DrewRoss5/Courier/README.md

 - Allow for archiving messages
 - Add additional chat commands
 - Allow for multiple chats simulataneously (each chat having its own "tab")
+  - Once this is implemented, implement peer discovery, allowing for more complete p2p functionality
+- Add support for public "nodes" for peers to discover eachother on
 - Add support for Windows

 # Installation and Setup